AdobeDocs/analytics-platform.en/help/stitching/gbs.md

 ---
 # Graph-based stitching

 In graph-based stitching, you specify an event dataset, the persistent ID (cookie) for that dataset and the desired person ID namespace from the identity graph.
-Graph-based stitching attempts to make the person ID info available for Customer Journey Analytics data analysis, on any event.
+Graph-based stitching attempts to make the person ID info available for Customer Journey Analytics data analysis on any event.
 The persistent ID is used to query the identity graph from the Experience Platform Identity Service to obtain the person ID from the specified namespace.

 If the person ID info cannot be retrieved for an event, the persistent ID is used instead for that *unstitched* event.
 As a result, in a [data view](/help/data-views/data-views.md) that is associated with a [connection](/help/connections/overview.md) that contains the dataset enabled for stitching, the person ID data view component contains either the person ID value or persistent ID value at the event level.